kubernetes-sigs/cluster-api-provider-cloudstack/test/e2e/README.md

 api-key    = XXXXX
 secret-key = XXXXX
 api-url    = http://192.168.1.96:8080/client/api
+verify-ssl = true or false
 ```

-The api-key and secret-key can be found or generated at Home > Accounts > admin > Users > admin of the ACS management UI.
+The api-key and secret-key can be found or generated at Home > Accounts > admin > Users > admin of the ACS management UI. `verify-ssl` is an optional flag and its default value is true.
+CAPC skips verifying the host SSL certificates when the flag is set to false.

 ### Running the e2e tests